Aberdeenshire Winter Duathlon Series

 A copy of the results will be available on these webpages.

-Full race results will be sent to the Scottish Triathlon Association.
+Full race results will be sent to the Triathlon Scotland.

 If at the presentation a competitor wishes to query his/her result/time please make yourself known to the race organiser.

 All results will be double-checked prior to publication.